Your website has two main audiences: search engines and your target market(s).

 For this point, we're referring to the sitemap (or the way your pages fit together within the site).

 A pet-peeve of ours is pages that have no point or having to click around too much to find the data that should be easy to find.
 Every single page on your site should have a reason to live.
 Pages with little to no content will help you be invisible to Google.
-Use drop-down navigation instead to make it easy for your users to quickly view the subjects on your site.
+Use drop-down navigation instead to make it easy for your users to view the subjects on your site quickly.

 If you confuse you lose!